- 11 Jul 2023

 If you save images to LandingLens (by enabling Upload Results to LandingLens), you can run a script to skip saving certain images.

-Here is the sample C# post-processing script for not saving images:
+Here is the sample script:

 public void Run()